MicrosoftDocs/security/operations/siem-xdr-overview.md

 ## Key capabilities
 To implement a Zero trust approach in managing incidents, use these Microsoft Sentinel and XDR features.

+### NEED HELP FOR SENTINEL CAPABILITIES AND VERIFY THE LIST ADDED ALREADY!!

 Capability or feature | Description | Licensing :---|:---|:---